The Complete Guide to Building a Skill

 YAML Frontmatter

-The YAML frontmatter is how Claude decides whether to load your skill.
+The YAML frontmatter is how the agent decides whether to load your skill.
 Get this right.

 Minimal Required Format